 Water (Domestic and Irrigation) 7%

 A recent study estimated that over the next 25 years the United States must invest more than $1 trillion in underground water infrastructure.
-To use a local example, the Barker Gravity Pipeline is over 100 years old and carries nearly a third of Boulder’s water supply.
-Your fees will go to support this and other important pipeline and plant projects, and other critical maintenance on the system.
+To use a local example, work continues on the Barker Gravity Pipeline, which supplies approximately one third of the city’s total water supply.
+This critical infrastructure is over 100 years old, and complete replacement is planned over a 12-year period.

 Wastewater (Sanitary Sewer) 5%

-Nationally, many sanitary sewer pipes were installed shortly after World War II and they are nearing the end of their service life.
-Locally, 64 percent of sanitary sewer lines were installed in the 1960s or earlier.
-Work continues on the city's sanitary sewer condition assessment and rehabilitation/replacement programs.
-In 2016, 50 percent of the pipes were cleaned and inspected.
-By the end of 2017, 70 percent of the pipes will have been cleaned and inspected.
-The project is expected to reach 100 percent by August 2018.
+Nationally, many sanitary sewer pipes were installed shortly after World War II, and they are nearing the end of their service life.
+Most of the city's sanitary sewer lines were installed in the 1960s or earlier.
+Rehabilitation of the city’s sanitary sewer system continues to be a key area of focus for wastewater funds, along with planned regulatory compliance projects at the Water Resource Recovery Facility.

-Wastewater quality charges for residential customers are billed based on Average Winter Consumption (average use from December through March) or actual water use, whichever is less.
+Wastewater quantity charges for residential customers are billed based on Average Winter Consumption (average use from December through March) or actual water use, whichever is less.
 The wastewater service charge is set at a fixed monthly rate based on your water meter size.
 Non-residential customers are billed according to their water budget option.
-One key rate structure change is recovering more of the wastewater utility costs from the fixed service charge and decreasing the charge based on volume.
-This change recognizes the nature of utility expenses being primarily fixed costs.

 The EPA has reported that $42 billion dollars is needed for national stormwater management.
 Locally, the city has 15 major drainageways, 160 miles of storm drain pipes and 4,800 catch basins that need to be maintained.

 The stormwater/flood management fee is a fixed monthly charge for customers within the city limits.
 Single-family residential customers pay a fee based on their lot size.
-All other customers' fees are individually calculated according to the runoff generated from their lot.
-The fee is used to support flood infrastructure, regulatory compliance, water quality monitoring and hazard, and stormwater quality education programs.
+All other customers pay an area charge based on the impervious area (driveways, parking lots, etc.) square footage of their lot.
+This fee is used to support flood infrastructure, regulatory compliance, water quality monitoring, hazard mitigation and stormwater quality education programs.